SM Mall of Asia

-SM Mall of Asia, also abbreviated as SM MoA, or simply Mall of Asia or MoA, /tl/, is a shopping mall in Bay City, Pasay, Philippines.
-It is located within the SM Central Business Park, a reclaimed area along Manila Bay, at the southern end of EDSA.
+SM Mall of Asia, also abbreviated as SM MoA, or simply Mall of Asia or MoA (/tl/), is a shopping mall in Bay City, Pasay, Philippines.
+It is located within the Central Business Park I-A, a reclaimed area along Manila Bay, at the southern terminus of EDSA.
 The mall is owned and developed by SM Prime.
-Mall of Asia is the largest shopping mall in the Philippines, the second-largest in Southeast Asia after IOI City Mall in Malaysia, and the sixth-largest in the world.
-It currently occupies 16 ha of land area and a gross floor area of approximately 589,891 m2, and offers 46,647 m2 of floor area space for conventions and social functions.
-It attracts a daily average foot traffic of about 200,000 people.
+Mall of Asia is the largest shopping mall in the Philippines, the second-largest in Southeast Asia after IOI City Mall in Malaysia, the sixth-largest in the world, and the fourth and newest SM Supermall to be built along EDSA after SM Makati, SM North EDSA and SM Megamall.
+It currently occupies 16 ha of land area and a gross floor area of approximately 497,000 m2, and offers 46,647 m2 of floor area space for conventions and social functions.

-Following the mall's opening in 2006, it caused several smaller shopping malls nearby to close, such as the Pearl Plaza and the Uniwide Coastal Mall, both located in nearby Barangay Tambo, Parañaque.
-However, this is changing with the rise of newer malls and similar structures such as the Ayala Malls Manila Bay and WMall Macapagal (a joint venture with Walter Mart).